My Story

 Here are some ways in which you can explore Artsy Traveler to find the information you need to plan your own fabulous travel experiences:

-• Click in the Search bar on the home page or in the sidebar on any other page and type what you’d like to see.
-Popular search terms include museums, art galleries, where to stay, Paris, etc.
+- Click in the Search bar on the home page or in the sidebar on any other page and type what you’d like to see.
+Popular search terms include museums, art galleries, where to stay in Paris, tours of Greece, etc.

-• Click Destinations on the main menu: Find artsy travel experiences in several countries in Europe including Austria, France, Germany, Iceland, Italy, Netherlands, Portugal, and Spain, and a few places in North America.
+- Click Destinations on the main menu: Find artsy travel experiences in several countries in Europe including Austria, France, Germany, Greece, Iceland, Italy, Netherlands, Portugal, and Spain, and a few places in North and Central America, including marvelous Costa Rica, and in Australasia.
 While the focus of Artsy Traveler is primarily on European destinations, I occasionally branch out and write about other places.

 The Artsy Traveler Team